simplicitesoftware/docs/content/CTG_30_tutorial/CTG_30_enhancing/LSN_060_virtuallinks/virtuallinks.md

 To create a virtual link between the **TrnSupplier** and **TrnClient** objects, follow the steps below :

-### Create and add a non persitent Field to TrnClient
+### Create and add a non persistent Field to TrnClient

 1. Open TrnClient's template editor
     > For a detailed step-by-step, see [Getting started : Create field](/lesson/tutorial/getting-started/attribute)